ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 but not specify an Advertised User Timeout value; in this case, the TCP default will be used).

-## Connection Events
+## Connection Lifecycle Events

-During the lifetime of a connection there are events that can occure when configured.
+During the lifetime of a connection there are events that can occur when configured.

 ### Soft Errors